teorth/equational_theories/CONTRIBUTING.md

 Once you are assigned to an issue, begin working on the corresponding task.
 You should create a new branch from the `main` branch to develop your solution.

 > [!WARNING]
-> Before pushing any changes, it is strongly recommended to run
+> Before pushing any changes, it is strongly recommended to install the pre-push hook by running:
+>
 > ```bash
-> source scripts/run_before_push.sh
+> source scripts/install_pre-push.sh
 > ```
+>
 > to reduce the risk of CI check failures.

 ### 4. Submitting a Pull Request